Munster business promotes including special needs kids in advertising

 Katie Driscoll, whose own daughter has Down syndrome, founded Changing the Face of Beauty to spread that message.

-"We are a loyal consumer group and it's important that we feel represented and seen and spoken to," she said, adding that she hopes equality in advertising will open other doors, "so that we can start talking about improving the employment rate of people with disabilities."
+"We are a loyal consumer group and that it is important that we feel represented and seen and spoken to," she said, adding that she hopes equality in advertising will open other doors, "so that we can start talking about improving the employment rate of people with disabilities."

 Land O'Frost President and CEO David Van Eekeren is on the front lines of this mission.
 His 9-year-old son Tommy, who has Down syndrome, was recently featured in one of the company's TV commercials.

-"All of our kids are beautiful in their own right," Van Eekeren said.
+"All of our kids are beautiful (in their) own right," Van Eekeren said.

 He said the response from consumers has been positive; on the "social media front our brand awareness is bigger than it's ever been," he explained.